 No ordinary mushroom, lion’s mane has both history and science to support its use as a cognitive and mood enhancer.
 Learn how it works and how to use it.

-Not quite plant and not quite animal, mushrooms are some of the most fascinating organisms on the planet.
-(1)
+Not quite plant and not quite animal, mushrooms are among the most fascinating organisms on the planet.

 And few mushrooms are as interesting as the lion’s mane mushroom.